Moreno98/GradBias/README.md

 ```
 Please, modify the script according to the desired prompts and biases.
 The results will be displayed in the terminal.

-The number of GPUs required to run GradBias varies according to the generator and VQA model used:
+The minimum number of GPUs required to run GradBias depends on the combination of the generator and VQA model used:
 - SD-1.5 and CLIP: 1 GPU;
 - SD-1.5 and Llava1.5-13B: 2 GPUs;
 - SD-2 and CLIP: 1 GPU;
 - SD-2 and Llava1.5-13B: 3 GPUs;
 - SD-XL and CLIP: 2 GPUs;
 - SD-XL and Llava1.5-13B: 4 GPUs;
+The code is optimized to run cluster of GPUs multple of the minum number of GPUs indicated above.
 We run this code on NVIDIA A6000 and V100 GPUs.

 ### Compute accuracy
 You may use `compute_accuracy.py` to compute the accuracies of the methods.
 Tables will be saved under the `tables` folder.